 MuT2Go

-MuT2Go is an informative short format on Wednesdays during the TRIANGEL Community Day.
-Experts from the network of the KIT Center for Man and Technology (MuT) pitch their research perspective on a monthly focus topic, discuss and answer your questions - entertaining, easy to digest, with pop-cultural references.
+MuT2Go (literally: courage to go) is an informative short format on Wednesdays during the TRIANGEL Community Day.
+Experts from the network of the KIT Center for Man and Technology (MuT) pitch their research perspective on a monthly focus topic, discuss and answer your questions - light-hearted, entertaining, with pop-cultural references.

 - TRIANGEL Transfer | Culture | Space, Kaiserstrasse 93, Karlsruhe